-When in Syracuse, kimkim travelers have taken a front-row seat to the Hellenistic period on walking tours that shed light on the cities fascinating history.
+When in Syracuse, kimkim travelers have taken a colorful step back to the Hellenistic period on walking tours that cast light on the cities Titanic history.
 Visits to the archeological park take in Greek and Roman ruins as well as the striking Latomia del Paradiso (Garden of Paradise), a limestone quarry full of catacombs once used to house prisoners of the Syracuse-Athens war.
 Syracuse is also a great base for day trips to the Noto Valley, known for its towns built and beautifully preserved in late Sicilian Baroque style, the wildlife-filled nature reserve of Vendicari and the charming seaside settlement of Marzamemi, often billed as Sicily's prettiest village.

 Featuring a combination of culture, adventure, and relaxation, this 8-day self-drive tour of Sicily will bring you to the regional capital of Palermo, the Greek temple ruins of Agrigento, and the brilliant baroque laneways and staircases of Ragusa Ibla, Modica, and Scicli.
 Marvel at the impressive Norman-Byzantine details of Monreale Cathedral, hike the slopes of Mount Etna, and take in the breathtaking scenery in Savoca and Forza D'Agrò.